7-day Morocco tour from Casablanca to Marrakech with desert and cities

 John F

-Find answers to the most frequently asked questions about our Morocco desert tours.
-Whether you're curious about the itinerary, accommodations, driving times, or included activities, we’ve got you covered.
+Find answers to the most frequently asked questions about our 7-day Morocco tour from Casablanca to Marrakech.
+Whether you're curious about the itinerary, accommodations, driving times, or included activities, we've got you covered.

 The day-by-day route is as follows: